BrewhouseTeam/brewhouseteam.github.io/_posts/2014-05-01-gourmet-service-objects.md

 You need Gourmet Service Objects™!

-I have been using services objects for the past three years and they reconciled my take on Rails (as much as automated testing reconciled my feelings for software programming!).
+I have been using service objects for the past three years and they reconciled my take on Rails (as much as automated testing reconciled my feelings for software programming!).

 ## A service object _does one thing_